Temporary Health Conditions

 (i.e. sudden illness, etc.) or medical appointments - we suggest

 contacting each instructor by email to advise of absence and initiate

 related communication (see Communication Tips for Students for some important suggestions and guidance related to communicating with instructors).

 When an absence is related to injury, post-surgical limits, etc. that may impact participation in coursework, Student Accessibility Services can communicate with your instructors.
-This is only possible if the student provides valid evidence to SAS staff that supports a need for absence and/or important necessary assistance.
+This is only possible if the student provides valid documentation to SAS staff that supports a need for absence and/or important necessary assistance.
 In these cases, SAS staff will issue an email to instructors which will provide direction on ways to assist the student.
-The student will also be provided a letter to hand-deliver to instructors.
+The student is responsible for following up with each of their instructors to initiate their temporary accommodations.